 This is the 11th in a collection of newspaper ads from United Technologies that appeared in the Wall Street Journal from the late 1970s through the early 1980s.
-The link to the original ad is at the end of this post.
+Here is the original ad.

 This ad looks at drunk driving and notes while there may be some things that are outside your control, there is something you can do about drunk driving.